The Slovenian Orthopedic Society within the Slovenian Medical Association

 ZO SZD (SOS SMA)

-Short history: The Slovenian Medical Association was founded in 1861 but the first orthopedic surgeon, dr. Ninarš became active in 1922.
-Till 1937 he was the only orthopedic surgeon practicing in Slovenian region.
-The second was dr. Brecelj who also established the Orthopedic and Traumatology Section under the auspices of Slovenian Medical Association in 1946.
-After gaining independence the Section developed into Slovenian Orthopedic Society (SOS).
+Short history: The Slovenian Medical Association was founded in 1861 but the first orthopedic surgeon, dr. Minař became active in 1922.
+Till 1937 he was the only orthopedic surgeon practicing in the Slovenian region.
+The second one was dr. Brecelj who also established the Orthopedic and Traumatology Section under the auspices of the Slovenian Medical Association in 1946.
+After Slovenia became independent in 1991, the Section developed into Slovenian Orthopedic Society (SOS).

 Associates: The Slovenian Orthopedic Society welcomes orthopedic consultants, residents, and medical students interested in musculo-skeletal conditions in their last year of training.

 Mission: The Slovenian Orthopedic Society’s mission is based on the fact that orthopedics keeps people active, no matter what their age.
 In treating patients with musculoskeletal disorders orthopedic surgeons enforce joint efforts together with partner specialists within the health care system.
 The SOS encourages provision of the highest scientific level orthopedic care ranging from consultancy to surgery as well as compassion.
 The SOS encourages its members to engage in scientific research and implement innovation to be able to absorb increasing demand for orthopedic care.
 The SMS is aware that only by developing a top quality system and by raising the profile of SMS the mission is achievable.

 The contemporary Slovenian orthopedics: SOS acknowledges that many goals have already been achieved.
 Scientific and professional expertise is mainly available as well as quality training and acceptable level of organization.
 Orthopedic surgeons have a very positive work attitude.